kneorain/helix-lang/Compiler/Sema/IMPORTS.md

 **Unresolved header.** A spelling clang cannot find leaves resolved_fid 0 and phase I binds nothing, so each use of its names is an ordinary R020E miss.
-[MISSING] The set's own clang diagnostics go to its TextDiagnosticPrinter on stderr, not through ClangDiagAdapter into the Kairo engine, so they neither count as errors nor carry Kairo spans.
+The set's own clang diagnostics go through a ClangDiagAdapter into the Kairo engine (HeaderSet::begin_diag), mapping locations through the set's cfid_to_kfid table: at build time into the set's diag_buf, drained into the driver's engine once the build joins (those predate the header fids, so they carry clang's file:line:col in their text), and during a fill into the demanding TU's sink with real spans.
+The TextDiagnosticPrinter is only the fallback client between them.

 **The bare-ffi miss gate is gone**, and with it `NamedIdentExpr::foreign`, `TraceRow::foreign_gate`, `AnchorKind::Foreign`, `MemberOutcome::Foreign`